AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-11-27-react-native-deeplink-with-react-navigation.md

 ---
 layout: post
-title: "Deep linking in React Native app with React Navigation v5"
+title: "How to implement deep linking in React Native app with React Navigation v5"
 author: ankit
 categories:
   [